Two experts quit election accountability group over claims it has been endorsing untrustworthy machines

-Amid heightened concerns about the integrity of the voting process in the run-up to the 2020 presidential election, two election security experts recently quit Verified Voting, a respected election accountability group, in protest over claims that it has been downplaying security risks in popular voting machines.
+Amid heightened concerns about the integrity of the voting process in the run-up to the 2020 presidential election, two election security experts recently quit Verified Voting, a respected election accountability group, in protest.
+They claim that it has been downplaying security risks in popular voting machines.

 Richard DeMillo, a Georgia Tech professor who sat on Verified Voter’s advisory board, just left the group, soon after the departure of UC Berkeley mathematics professor Philip Stark, a board member who sent a fiery letter of resignation on November 21st.
 Stark and DeMillo believe that Verified Voting has been giving election officials false confidence in their voting machines and providing cover for the companies that make and sell the machines.